 Applicants must constitute newspapers or online publications within the meaning defined in the Government decree on press subsidies (389/2008).
 According to the decree, a newspaper is a publication that is issued at least once a week.
 An online publication means an electronic publication that is delivered through an open information network and to which new content is added at least three times a week.

-The press committee set by the Ministry of Transport and Communications is a strategic forum for cooperation where questions of both printed and electronic publications are discussed among operators in the sector.
-The task of the committee is to examine the importance of the Finnish press as a promoter of democracy and freedom of speech and as a diverse developer of the media landscape.
-The committee also follows the development of newspaper delivery costs and its impact on newspapers' finances.
+Established by the Ministry of Transport and Communications, the Press Committee is a strategic forum for co-operation, where questions of both printed and electronic publications are discussed among operators in the sector.
+The task of the Committee is to examine the importance of the Finnish press as a promoter of democracy and freedom of speech and as a diverse developer of the media landscape.
+The Committee also follows the development of newspaper delivery costs and its impact on newspapers' finances.